shahnazumer/AI_RESEARCHER/README.md

 ### 4. Install Tectonic (LaTeX → PDF)

- -Download from Tectonic Releases
+ - Download from Tectonic Releases
-.-Ensure tectonic is available in your system PATH.
+ - Ensure tectonic is available in your system PATH.
- -Or update TECTONIC_PATH in write_pdf.py.
+ - Or update TECTONIC_PATH in write_pdf.py.

 ### 5. Set Up Environment Variables
 ```bash